EvanSpangler/evanspangler.github.io/content/services.md

 - Integration with existing security infrastructure
 - Ongoing maintenance and support

-### IT Systems Administration
+### IT Infrastructure & Cloud Solutions

-Comprehensive systems management ensuring reliable, secure operations.
+Build reliable, scalable infrastructure that supports your operations.
+We design and implement working systems from on-premise to cloud deployments.

-- Linux and Windows server administration
+- Infrastructure automation with Terraform, Ansible, and Python
-- Active Directory and identity management
+- Cloud architecture and migration (AWS, Oracle Cloud Infrastructure, Azure)
-- VoIP phone systems (FreePBX, Asterisk, Cisco)
+- Virtualization and hypervisor solutions (VMware, Proxmox, Xen)
-- Configuration management (Puppet, Ansible)
+- Network architecture design and implementation
-- Centralized logging and monitoring
+- Backup and disaster recovery solutions
-- Patch management and system updates
+- System integration and optimization

 ### Cybersecurity & Compliance